Header Banner

-How To: Make an AC Arc Welder Using Parts from an Old Microwave, Part 2
+How to Make an AC Arc Welder Using Parts from an Old Microwave, Part 2

 Last time, I showed how to start putting together an AC arc welder from scavenged microwave parts, focusing on the transformer modifications.
 Now, I'll show you how to finish up your DIY stick welding machine by fixing up the electrical system and performing the finishing touches.